dillondrobena/trpc-logger/README.md

 ## Compatibility

 This package is only compatible with **tRPC v11**.
-For older versions of tRPC, please use a compatible version of this package.
+For older versions of tRPC, please feel free to contribute fixes!

 ## License